jknightlab/SepstratifieR/README.md

 Microarray = Background-corrected, VSN-normalized, log-transformed intensity values

-RNA-seq = Log-transformed, counts per million (i.e. log-cpm)
+RNA-seq = Log-transformed counts per million (i.e. log-cpm)

-qPCR = log-transformed intensity values
+qPCR = log-transformed relative expression values (i.e. this is equivalent to negative Cq values)

 In addition, we recommend removing any technical batch effects from the input data set before using SepstratifieR.